HGustavs/LenaSYS/installing_canvas.md

 The easiest way to download canvas is to use the command git which requires the library git to be installed on the server.

 ### Installing git
-You can download by using the Git command.
+You can download Git by using the apt-get command.

 <pre>
 sudo apt-get install git